resonance-audio/resonance-audio-web-sdk/README.md

 ## Acknowledgments

-Special thanks to Boris Smus, Brandon Jones, Dillon Cower, Drew Allen, Julius Kammerl and Marcin Gorzel for their help on this project.
-We are also grateful to Tim Fain and Jaunt VR for their permission to use beautiful VR contents in the demo.
+Special thanks to Alper Gungormusler, Hongchan Choi, Julius Kammerl and Marcin Gorzel for their help on this project.

 ## Support

-If you have found an error in this library, please file an issue at: https://github.com/GoogleChrome/omnitone/issues.
+If you have found an error in this library, please file an issue at: https://github.com/Google/songbird/issues.

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
 See CONTRIBUTING for more detail.